 Temporary Increase in Debt Limit for Small Business Debtors

-The CARES Act revised the definition of “small business debtor” to include a person engaged in commercial or business activities that has aggregate, non-contingent, liquidated, secured, and secured debts of not more than $7,500,000.
+The CARES Act revised the definition of “small business debtor” to include a person engaged in commercial or business activities that has aggregate, non-contingent, liquidated, secured, and unsecured debts of not more than $7,500,000.
 This is an increase from the previous amount of $2,725,625.
 As a result, businesses with debts of less than $7.5 million are eligible to file a Chapter 11 case as a Small Business Debtor, and also, additionally may elect to proceed under Subchapter V provided that 50% or more of those debts arose from business or commercial activities.
 The following are benefits available to small business debtors filing under Subchapter V. It is important to note that there are benefits afforded to a Small Business Debtor even without a Subchapter V election, and that Subchapter V requires filing parties to move very quickly.
 Thus, careful consideration must be given into exactly how a business should proceed.

 Debtor as Exclusive Plan Proponent